LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor vs Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor

 Which one is better?

-The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the Acer's 160Hz for smooth gaming.
-That said, grab the Acer Nitro XV275K P5 if you need USB-C connectivity and a vibrant display for creative work.
+The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the Acer's 160Hz at 4K.
+That said, grab the Acer Nitro XV275K P5 if you want a great budget option with USB-C connectivity.

 Who should buy each?

-Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you game competitively at 144Hz, prefer sharper text and game textures with its 163 PPI, or want G-SYNC compatibility for a smoother experience.
+Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you prioritize smooth gaming at 144Hz, play on next-gen consoles, or need vibrant colors for immersive experiences.

-Choose the Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor if: you want to switch between 4K and 1080p modes for different gaming needs, need USB-C for charging and data, or watch HDR content in well-lit rooms.
+Choose the Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor if: you want to save money, need USB-C connectivity, or prefer higher brightness for HDR content.
+(320 Hz refresh, 237.04 oz weight)

 Conclusion